kevenv/kevenv.github.io/templates/blog/qoi_format.md

 ### Chunks
 Images are encoded row by row from left to right, top to bottom.
 The compressed pixels data consists of a series of _chunks_ varying in size.
-Each chunk starts with a 8-bit or 2-bit _tag_ identifying the type.
+Each chunk starts with a 8-bit or 2-bit _tag_ specifying the type of chunk.
 A chunk can have up to 4 bytes of data bytes following its tag.

 ![QOI chunk format]({{rootImages}}blog/qoi_chunk.svg)